-Featured Artist Dina Gardner is the guest artist for Pop-Up beginning August 13 to August 19.
+Featured Artist, Dina Gardner is the guest artist for Pop-Up beginning Tuesday, July 28 to August 3.
 Read on to learn more about her inspiration, her process, and her work.

 My paintings reflect the things that I am drawn: to oceans and water, skies, forests, marshes, and meadows.
 I’m also inspired by my travels and I love cities and architecture.
 When I paint, from a photo reference or even when I paint plein air, I’m not painting what the subject looks like but rather I am painting what my response is to the subject.